 What is a massive open online course (MOOC)?

 A massive open online course (MOOC) is an online course that welcomes anyone to participate and access it remotely via the Web without restrictions.
-In addition to conventional course materials such as video lectures, written assignments, readings, case studies, and problem sets, many MOOCs offer courses that include student forums or social media discussions to aid student-teacher communication, connections among students, as well as prompt feedback for quizzes and assignments.
-MOOCs, which were established for the first time in 2008, has grown in popularity since 2012 due to their capacity to be studied remotely.
+They generally offer conventional course materials such as video lectures, written assignments, readings, case studies, and problem sets.

 What is Coursera?

 Coursera is an online learning platform that offers university-level courses and degrees from leading universities and companies from around the world.
 They offer courses and degrees to all people, no matter where they are in the globe.
 A majority of the courses are free to take.
-Many of the courses involve watching lectures and presentations through video streaming, doing readings, having discussions with other students, completing assignments, and carrying out quizzes.

 Following Coursera’s B Corp certification in February 2021, they now have a commitment to make a positive impact on society, in addition to their legal duty to their shareholders.
-They aim to make a positive impact on society by continuing their endeavors to reduce barriers to high-quality education for all.
+They aim to make a positive impact on society by continuing their endeavours to reduce barriers to high-quality education for all.
 (Source: Coursera)

 What is Udemy

-Udemy is an online learning platform for learners seeking professional skill courses, vocational courses, and some university-level courses and for teachers who want to market a course.
+Udemy is an online learning platform for learners seeking professional skill courses, vocational courses, and some university-level courses.
+It is also a platform for teachers who want to market a course.
 In other words, Udemy practices a marketplace business model.
-Udemy currently has over 204,000 courses and 54 million students.
-Udemy doesn’t actually own the courses, but rather is a mediator for the courses and categorizes the courses on its website.

 Is Coursera or Udemy better?